Here you will find answers to HFC's most Frequently Asked Questions. If you have further questions, please use the Contact Us form.

 Programs and events take place at different locations around the Twin Cities area, so make sure you check the calendar and registration page to find out where and when the program is taking place.

 How much does it cost?

-There is no fee to join the Highland Friendship Club and become a member.
-All of our activities have a small fee which you pay in advance online with a credit card or mailing in a check to our PO Box 16437 St. Paul, MN 55116.
+There is no fee to become a member of Highland Friendship Club.
+All of our activities have a small fee which you pay in advance online with a credit card or mailing in a check to our PO Box.
 Many activities cost only $10!